 Smart Charging - A breakthrough for electromobility

-CarMedialab, an INIT subsidiary, has been developing systems for telematics, diagnostics and intelligent vehicle charging for 20 years.
+CarMedialab, a member of the INIT Group, has been developing systems for telematics, diagnostics and intelligent vehicle charging for 20 years.
 We sat down with CarMedialab’s Reginald Viray to discuss smart charging and how to optimize the charging experience.
 Read more below or click to listen to the Podcast.

 What is smart charging?

-Smart charging is about intelligently organizing and optimizing the charging process for drivers, vehicles, and the energy grid.
-It starts with easy access to the charging point and includes the payment procedure, the specification of when the charging process should be completed, protective charging of the battery, and the avoidance of overload situations in the power grid.
+Smart charging is about intelligently organizing and optimizing the charging process between vehicles and the energy grid.
+It starts with easy access to the charging points and includes the specification of when the charging process should be completed, protective charging of the battery, and the avoidance of overload situations in the power grid.

-Smart charging can overcome current limitations brought on by charging terminals and thus solve a core challenge: Ensuring that the driver of an electric vehicle can charge and pay quickly and easily at any available charging station.
-If the driver has to charge more often than they have to refuel, then it must be just as convenient, supported by a tightly meshed network of charging stations.
+Smart charging can overcome current limitations brought on by charging terminals and thus solve a core challenge: Ensuring that an electric vehicle can charge easily at an available charging station.
+If the vehicle has to charge more often than they have to refuel, then it must be just as convenient, supported by a tightly meshed network of charging stations.

 The energy supply problem, solved